A Meditation On Time

 Modern science is beginning to validate the profound shifts in time perception that meditators have described for centuries.

-- Perception of Faster Time Passage: Focused meditation can create a sense of accelerated time due to deep immersion in the present.
+- Perception of Faster Time Passage: Focused meditation can create a sense of time passing more quickly through deep immersion in the present.

-- Shorter Interval Estimations: Studies have shown that meditators are more sensitive to short-duration intervals and frequently estimate them as briefer.
+- Shorter-Interval Estimations: Studies have shown that meditators are more sensitive to short intervals and often estimate them as shorter than they actually are.

 - Experience of Timelessness: Long-term meditators often describe deep meditative states where time appears to cease entirely.
-This corresponds to decreased activity in brain areas linked to temporal processing.
+Brain areas associated with temporal processing show a corresponding decrease in activity.

 - Normalization of Time Distortions: Regular meditation can help recalibrate disrupted time perceptions, particularly for those experiencing anxiety or depression.